 Last, but not least, one of the best ways you can teach students to read English is through reading to the students.
 Pick out some good classic books and spend time reading.
 Did you know that reading to students is one of the best things you can do to help them learn to read?

 Use the Reading Patch

-If you want to try teaching students to read in English using the Reading Patch program -you can try a few free lessons (found below) for free!
+If you want to try teaching students to read using the Reading Patch program sign up for our free Reading Test.
 The Reading Patch was created for children with English as a second language.
 It is slow and repetitive and confidence building.

 About the Authors:

 Madreen Karle is a master first grade reading teacher with over 30 years of classroom experience.
 She taught reading in a special needs and English as a Second Language classroom.
 After retiring she wrote a reading program to help others learn how to teach reading.
 She is a trusted educator and author of 5 books to help teach children to read and write.
 In addition to her books, she is a mentor for 3 websites that give reading teacher tips (Mrs. Karle’s Sight and Sound Reading, Mrs. Karle’s Reading Patch, and Mrs. Karle’s Handwriting Patch).
 Through her teaching she learned that confidence was the key to learning to read.
 A child who is not confident at reading does not like to read and struggles to read.
 Mrs. Karle created “sunshine moments” to help teach children how to grow their confidence and learn to read.